Air Jordan Sneakers: The most popular kicks for every sneakerhead to invest in

 The label Air Jordan dates back to the mid-80s when the legendary basketball player, Michael Jordan was playing for Chicago Bulls and signed a five-year deal with Nike after refusing the likes of Adidas and Converse.
 The first pair to debut from the line was the Air Jordan 1, showcasing the Nike Swoosh, a basketball with wings and the Jumpman logos.
 It was 1984 when MJ first stepped out in those shoes, laying the foundation for a line that would be making the most coveted and iconic sneakers in the future.
 The shoes soon garnered a global following, with everybody craving a pair, so much so that the first drop of the sneakers in 1985 instantly sold out.

 Today, the Air Jordan line that enjoys a cult-like status boasts of at least three dozen models in countless colourways and styles under different collaborations; some of which have been limited editions.
 While some of them are iterations of the most classic silhouettes to date, others are fashioned in a super fresh design to keep the line as varied as possible.
-For instance, while the shoes Nike Air Jordan 1 Retro High OG (Buy it for SGD 255 on Nike), have many reimagined iterations of the original to flaunt, the Nike Jordan System.23 (Buy it for SGD 150 on Nike) is an offbeat design to spur up your collection.
+For instance, while the shoes Nike Air Jordan 1 Retro High OG (Buy it for HKD 1,299 on Nike), have many reimagined iterations of the original to flaunt, the Air Jordan 14 Retro (Buy it for HKD 1,499 on Nike) makes for a rather unique design that can spur up your collection.

 Air Jordans are the most sought-after sneakers that bring people from all walks of life together because of their shared love for them.
 And if you, too, have been meaning to invest in a pair of Air Jordan sneakers to crown your collection, our list of shortlisted designs is what you need to go through.